-"It is difficult for the authorization to come to parliament this week," Yakis was quoted as saying by the Anatolia news agency shortly before he spoke to the legislators.
-"Even if there is an agreement, it may not come (to parliament) by Tuesday, because our lawmakers need to be informed," Yakis said.
+"It is difficult for the authorization to come to par-liament this week," Yakis was quoted as saying by the Anatolia news agency shortly before he spoke to the legis- "Even if there is an agreement, it may not come (to parliament) by Tuesday, because our lawmakers need to be informed," Yakis said.
 Turkey's top politician, Recep Tayyip Erdogan, was quoted as saying that the timing of a Turkish decision depended on the United States accepting Turkey's demands for aid.
 "We don't have a timetable in mind," the Yeni Safak newspaper Thursday quoted him as saying.
-"Whenever there's an agreement, that's when a motion will be brought to Now 2 ATMs In LaFortune Student Center!
-For your convenience, Notre Dame Federal Credit Union has nine ATMs on campus-all with no-surcharge.\ Hammes Bookstore Main Building Decio Hall Reckers Grace Hall Joyce Center North Dining Hall LaFortune Student Center (2) Plus, there's a full-service branch in LaFortune Student Center!
+"Whenever there's an agreement, that's when a motion will be brought to parliament."
+Now 2 ATMs In LaFortune Student Center!
+For your convenience, Notre Dame Federal Credit Union has nine ATMs on campus-all with no-surcharge.
+Hammes Bookstore Main Building Decio Hall Reckers Grace Hall Joyce Center North Dining Hall LaFortune Student Center (2) Plus, there's a full-service branch in LaFortune Student Center!

-574/239-6611 • 800/567-6328 www.ndfcu.org Muslim who was attacked by Hindus in Charawat village in Madhya Pradesh state, police said.
-In nearby Anjhera, police opened fire on a crowd setting fire to a Muslim-owned shop, killing a Hindu farmer participating in the attack, police Religious rioting left two people dead in central India on Thursday after Hindu extremists stormed an ancient monument they say is a temple but Muslims consider a One of the dead was a said.
+574/239-6611 • 800/567-6328 www.ndfcu.org

+INDIA Two dead after riots Associated Press BHOPAL Religious rioting left two people dead in central India on Thursday after Hindu extremists stormed an ancient monument they say is a temple but Muslims consider a mosque.
+One of the dead was a Muslim who was attacked by Hindus in Charawat village in Madhya Pradesh state, police said.
+In nearby Anjhera, police opened fire on a crowd setting fire to a Muslim-owned shop, killing a Hindu farmer participating in the attack, police said.
 Earlier Thursday, Hindus burned buses in four central Indian towns after police stopped hard-liners from storming centuries-old Bhojshala monument.
-Two dead after riots BHOPAL Muslims pray at the monument weekly and authorities allow Hindus to pray there only once a year.
+Muslims pray at the monument weekly and authorities allow Hindus to pray there only once a year.
 Hindus want more frequent access.
-On Tuesday, police used tear gas to disperse rioters and arrested 150 people when they tried to storm the monu- The monument is in the town of Dhar, about 170 miles south of Bhopal, capital of Madhya Pradesh state.
+On Tuesday, police used tear gas to disperse rioters and arrested 150 people when they tried to storm the monument.
+The monument is in the town of Dhar, about 170 miles south of Bhopal, capital of Madhya Pradesh state.
 The violence appeared to be part of a buildup of pressure by Hindu nationalists ahead of a "religious senate" this weekend in New Delhi.